4chan terminology

 Hopefully you know from history that the U was originally written with V until U was created.
 In a way to signify “authenticity”, posters sometimes substitute “v” for “u” for certain words such as the aforelisted “soul”.

-Some other words/names I’ve seen use this pattern: trvthnvke, cvnt, sewerslvt
+Here are some other words and names I’ve seen use this pattern: trvthnvke (or trvke), cvnt, sewerslvt

 shilling

 Verb that means promoting something for secret monetary gain.
-So for example if a thread is discussing how some game is complete dogshit and one poster keeps saying the opposite, that poster might get accused of shilling, perhaps implying he works for the company that made the game or somehow makes money promoting the game (eg as a streamer).
+So for example if a thread is discussing how some game is complete dogshit and one poster keeps saying the opposite, that poster might get accused of shilling.
+The implication being perhaps that he works for the company that made the game, or somehow makes money promoting the game (eg as a streamer).

 In reality, it seems very unlikely that money is ever involved, and the term can be taken to imply the target is promoting something for any dubious reasons.